alvinking254/poll-app/README.md

-# djangocharts
+# django polls
-Build on to Traversy Media's "Django Crash Course" by adding charts to our Polling App.
+I decided to build the django poll app from the django documentation page i did some more tweaks by adding some charts to the project